KxSystems/docs/docs/ml/automl/ug/preproc.md

 problem type | function                | description
 -------------|-------------------------|-------------
-Normal       |.ml.traintestsplit       | Shuffle the dataset and split into training and testing set with defined percentage in each
+Normal       |.ml.trainTestSplit       | Shuffle the dataset and split into training and testing set with defined percentage in each
 FRESH        |.automl.utils.ttsNonShuff| Without shuffling, the dataset is split into training and testing set with defined percentage in each to ensure no time leakage.
-NLP          |.ml.traintestsplit       | Shuffle the dataset and split into training and testing set with defined percentage in each
+NLP          |.ml.trainTestSplit       | Shuffle the dataset and split into training and testing set with defined percentage in each

 For classification problems, not all the distinct target classes will necessarily appear in both the training and testing sets.
 This is an issue for the Keras neural-network models, which require a sample from each target class present in both splits of the data.